fieldtrip/website/reference/ft_volumelookup.md

    stat   is the output of FT_SOURCESTATISTICS

- The configuration options for a mask according to an atlas: cfg.inputcoord          = 'mni' or 'tal', coordinate system of the mri/source/stat cfg.atlas               = string, filename of atlas to use, see FT_READ_ATLAS cfg.roi                 = string or cell-array of strings, ROI from anatomical atlas
+ The configuration options for a mask according to an atlas: cfg.atlas               = string, filename of atlas to use, see FT_READ_ATLAS cfg.roi                 = string or cell-array of strings, ROI from anatomical atlas